MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-scaler-distributed-computing.md

 	    minElems = -1, maxElems = -1, priority = 2, exclusive = FALSE,
 	    autoCleanup = TRUE, dataDistType = "all", packagesToLoad = NULL,
 	    email = NULL, resultsTimeout = 15, groups = "ComputeNodes")

-If you are using the Revolution R Enterprise R Productivity Environment, you can obtain the same information simply by typing the constructor’s name and an opening parenthesis in the R Console window or hovering over the constructor’s name in the Script window.
-More details about the parameters can be obtained from the constructor’s help file.

 You can modify an existing compute context and set the modified context as the current compute context by calling *rxSetComputeContext*.
 For example, if you have defined *myCluster* to be a waiting cluster and want to set the current compute context to be non-waiting, you can call *rxSetComputeContext* as follows: